CraftsmantechDoc/product-docs/docs/Editor/Draw Mode.md

 - **Select Drawing Object in the main viewport**

-  -  In drawing mode, right-click to select a static object in the main viewport and select "Set as Drawing Object" in the right-click menu to get the static object resource and set it as a drawing object and follow the mouse cursor in the main viewport.
+  -  In drawing mode, right-click to select a static object in the main viewport and select "Set as Drawing Object" in the right-click menu to get the static object asset and set it as a drawing object and follow the mouse cursor in the main viewport.
 If the selected object has mounted child objects, only the single model selected by the cursor will be set as the drawing object.

   -  ![img](https://arkimg-qn.ark.online/1701065152046-4.gif)